1 Kondallilla Falls

 With not a boat motor or bug trap in earshot, this is the kind of serenity Darryl Kerrigan could never have dreamed of.
 The only sounds are the waterfall hitting the large pool below and plenty of birdsong.
 It’s a short walk (with a bit of scrambling) down to the falls so this is the ideal day-trip swimming adventure.

-This is a not so secret secret spot just 20 mins drive inland from Currumbin Beach.
+This is a not-so-secret secret spot just twenty minutes drive inland from Currumbin Beach.
 It’s a large pool which is popular with families and has several levels of rock jumps.
 If you want to feel like you really deserve your swim, cycle the 40km loop from Currumbin Beach to Currumbin Rock Pool and back with a refreshing dip at either end.
 A large chunk of the ride is along the tree-lined and picturesque Currumbin Creek Road.

 A visit to this swimming hole is definitely as much about the journey as the destination.
 You’ll be travelling on foot to the base of the falls through the incredible rainforest trails of the Nightcap National Park.
 Once there you will find a shallowish but swimmable pool at the bottom of an impressive waterfall and overlooked by a formidable cliff made of rather ominous-looking columns of rock.

-This is a beautiful series of swimming holes along Neurum Creek, around 90 mins drive from Brisbane.
+Rocky Holes is a beautiful series of swimming holes along Neurum Creek, around a ninety minute drive from Brisbane.
 There is an unsealed road joining Rocky Holes with Bulls Falls (a short walk to the lookout will reveal more tantalising pools) and Neerum Creek Campground, where you can enjoy some peaceful bush camping for the weekend.

 The area around Brisbane is teeming with far too many swimming holes to mention here.
-We hope this list will inspire you to head out and explore with a spring in your step and the glimmer of distant water in your mind.
+We hope this list will inspire you to head out and explore the wild swimming adventures near Brisbane with a spring in your step and the glimmer of distant water in your mind.